lk-geimfari/lk-geimfari.github.io/_pages/about.md

 Hey!
 I'm Isaak 👋

-At the moment, I work as a Lead Engineer at [roskomsvoboda], where I'm deeply involved in my role.
+At the moment, I work as a Lead Engineer at [roskomsvoboda].

 I have a strong enthusiasm for acquiring new knowledge and mastering emerging technologies.
 I often take the time to articulate my thoughts about these subjects in my personal blog.
 In my day-to-day, I primarily engage with `Python` and `JavaScript`.

 However, I also possess a solid grasp of languages such as `Erlang`, `Elixir` and `Clojure`.
 As a result, the majority of my blog posts will revolve around these topics.

 #### Reach me

+You can best reach me by dropping an email at <a href="mailto:{{ site.email }}">{{ site.email }}</a> — it's my preferred method of contact.

 My PGP key: [{{ site.pgp.fingerprint }}]({{ site.pgp.key }})

-The most preferable way to contact me is emailing me, so there is my
-email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>

-This probably will not work, but please, don’t contact me if you’re a Nigerian prince who wants to share 1 million dollars with me.
-Keep it, because you need it more than I do, mf.

-Contact me, if you want to:
+You can reach out if:

-* Offer me a partnership
+* You're interested in a potential partnership
-* Offer me a dream job (you can find my [resume here])
+* You have an enticing job opportunity (my [resume is available here])
-* Ask something related to my activity (GitHub/Blog)
+* You'd like to inquire about my GitHub or Blog activities
-* Report about a typo in the post or something
+* You spot a typo or have feedback on a post
-* Ask me to write a post about something
+* You'd like to request a specific post on a particular topic

+Slim chance, but if you're a Nigerian prince with a million to spare, hang onto it!
+You've got more use for it than I do, pal.

 [roskomsvoboda]: https://github.com/roskomsvoboda
-[resume here]: {{ "/resume/" | prepend: site.baseurl }}
+[resume is available here]: {{ "/resume/" | prepend: site.baseurl }}